Cameron John: Early career

 As a youth player, John moved from Southend United to Wolves in 2015.

 Doncaster Rovers

 He joined Doncaster Rovers on a season long loan on 2 August 2019.
 He later signed on a two-year deal on 28 August 2020.
 John was released by the club following relegation at the end of the 2021–22 season.

 Rochdale

 On 28 June 2022, John agreed to join Rochdale on a two-year deal.

+York City

+On 1 August 2024, he joined National League side York City following a successful trial spell with the club.

+On 15 July 2025, it was announced that he had signed on a season-long loan to National League Hartlepool United.